Skip Navigation

 Coronavirus

-For detailed vaccination and booster information for all age groups, visit the Centers for Disease Control and Prevention.
+For detailed vaccination information for all age groups, visit the Centers for Disease Control and Prevention.

 The health system provides vaccinations by appointment only.
 Children under 18 must be accompanied by a parent or guardian throughout the appointment.

-What can I expect after a COVID-19 vaccine?
+What can I expect after a COVID-19 vaccination?

 Some side effects from the vaccine are normal and should go away in a few days.
-Symptoms after your vaccine or booster are a sign that your body is strengthening its immune system.
+Symptoms after your vaccination are a sign that your body is strengthening its immune system.
 Common symptoms are pain, redness and swelling of the injected arm, as well as tiredness, headache, muscle pain, chills, fever and nausea.

 The Centers for Disease Control recommends contacting your doctor or healthcare provider if the redness or tenderness at the injection site gets worse after 24 hours or if the side effects are worrying or don’t appear to subside after a few days.

-To relieve discomfort after vaccination, talk to your doctor about taking over-the-counter medication, such as ibuprofen, acetaminophen (Tylenol), aspirin (only for people ages 18 or older) or antihistamines.
+To relieve discomfort after vaccination, talk to your doctor about taking over-the-counter medication.

 Do not schedule a vaccination if you currently have COVID-19, have symptoms of COVID-19 or are in quarantine or isolation.
 Wait until you are free of symptoms and no longer in quarantine.
 If you have severe or long-lasting symptoms, contact your primary care provider for guidance.